 Starting Your Criminal Injury Compensation Claim

-Starting your claim for criminal damage compensation, and getting answers to questions such as, how much compensation can I claim for an assault? is very easy.
+Starting your claim for criminal damage compensation and getting answers to questions such as, how much compensation can I claim for an assault?
+It’s very easy.
 All you need to do is call Accident Claims UK on the number at the bottom of this page.
 We are experienced criminal assault compensation lawyers and will walk you through the entire process of making a claim.
 We will begin by asking you questions such as:

 - When did the event take place that caused your injury?